project-chip/connectedhomeip/examples/ota-requestor-app/telink/Readme.md

     -   \${OTA_PROVIDER_NODE_ID} is the node id of Linux OTA Provider

+-   Configure the ACL of the ota-provider-app to allow access

+    ```
+    ./chip-tool accesscontrol write acl '[{"fabricIndex": 1, "privilege": 5, "authMode": 2, "subjects": [112233], "targets": null}, {"fabricIndex": 1, "privilege": 3, "authMode": 2, "subjects": null, "targets": null}]' ${OTA_PROVIDER_NODE_ID} 0
+    ```

+    here:

+    -   \${OTA_PROVIDER_NODE_ID} is the node id of Linux OTA Provider

--   After commissioning the ota-requestor, use the chip-tool to announce the ota-provider-app to start the OTA process
+-   Use the chip-tool to announce the ota-provider-app to start the OTA process

     ```
     ./chip-tool otasoftwareupdaterequestor announce-ota-provider ${OTA_PROVIDER_NODE_ID} 0 0 0 ${DEVICE_NODE_ID} 0